Blazing Assault - Deck Review

 To get the most from this deck, you are going to require fighters that can deal enough damage to quickly threaten enemy fighters.
 The Power cards in the deck are good, especially the upgrades.
 Some revolve around additional dice or rerolls, which increase accuracy.
 Others provide access to Grevious, which increases damage.

-Overall, the deck is straightforward to use but it the Objective cards are at best underwhelming.
+Overall, the deck is straightforward to use but the Objective cards, appear at best underwhelming.
 As a result, I think Blazing Assault is more of a smoldering ember rather than a raging inferno.

 Checkout my Warhammer Underworlds for more articles.